falashlion/3D_maze_project/README.md

 # The Maze

-The Maze is a 3D Maze game that uses ray casting to render a 2D map into a 3D navigable world!

-The Maze was written was written in C ussing SDL2 library.
-Deveploment was performed using Ubuntu 14.04 LTS - gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4
+The Maze is a 3D game built using C language and SDL2 library.
+It uses ray casting to render a 2D map into a 3D navigable world.
+The game was developed on Ubuntu 14.04 LTS using gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4.
+The player can move in all four directions using the W, A, S, and D keys.
+The game features wall collision, which prevents the player and camera rays from passing through walls.
+The objective of the game is to navigate through a maze and reach the end.

 ### About SDL2